-And indeed, while the FP framework can explain much of linear and nonlinear cavity spectroscopy there are still many major open questions and opportunities for future work.
-For one, vibrational polariton chemistry still awaits mechanistic explanation and has not yet been fully rationalized within either cQED or classical optics.\cite{simpkins21, wang21} Likewise, reports of altered photochemistry under electronic strong coupling remain poorly understood.\cite{hutchison12,thomas2024,schwartz2025, thomas2025} Beyond chemistry, strongly-coupled cavities may form a basis for next-generation optical technologies.
+While the FP framework can explain much of linear and nonlinear cavity spectroscopy there are still major open questions and opportunities for future work.
+Vibrational polariton chemistry has not yet been fully rationalized within either cQED or classical optics\cite{simpkins21, wang21} and reports of altered photochemistry under electronic strong coupling remain poorly understood.\cite{hutchison12,thomas2024,schwartz2025, thomas2025} There is also much work to be done to understand the fluorescence of intracavity molecules under strong coupling, where optical filtering, angle-dependent emission, Purcell enhancement, and higher-order processes like photon reabsorption may be in play.
+Beyond molecular physics, strongly-coupled cavities may form a basis for next-generation optical technologies.
 The possibilities for cavity-based nonlinear optical devices are self-evident, as enhanced intracavity light-matter interactions can augment higher-order and multiphoton processes.
 New cavity-based approaches to nonlinear frequency generation,\cite{barachati2015} saturable absorbers,\cite{dunkelberger2019} and electro-optical modulators\cite{lee2024} have already been proposed or demonstrated.
-There is also much work to be done to understand fluorescence under strong coupling.
-Light emitted by intracavity materials will be optically filtered by the cavity; it will also be important to consider the angle-dependence of emission and quantify when Purcell enhancement or higher-order processes like photon reabsorption are in play.